 Investing in equipment might sound daunting and expensive, but there are a few key, relatively low cost items that can really help you operate productively, feel confident in doing so, and really help lift the energy levels and interaction in the virtual room.

-I’m going to run through some of the most useful items below – there’s no pressure to get any of them, let alone all of them, but when making your choices consider:
+I’m going to run through some of the most useful items below – when making your choices consider:

-I’ve included one example for each item of equipment just to give you an idea, but it’s worth taking a few minutes to do a little bit of research to ensure that what you are buying fits your needs.
+I’ve included one example for each item of equipment just to give you an idea, but take the time to do a little bit of research to ensure that what you are buying fits your needs and the space you work in.

 These are really useful to enable you to operate your laptop at eye level.
 Not only does this help you minimise hunched up shoulders and a stiff neck, but sitting tall enables you to breath more deeply and feel more confident.
 They are inexpensive, and offer a much more ergonomic solution to desk working.